 Why you should visit Rethymno, Crete

-Rethymno (or Rethymnon) is everything a Greek town should be and more.
-It’s one of the best preserved medieval towns in Greece and one of the most beautiful towns in Crete.
+Rethymno (or Rethymnon) is definitely worth visiting.
+It’s everything a Greek town should be and more.
+It’s also one of the best preserved medieval towns in Greece with many intact historical buildings and it’s one of the most beautiful towns in Crete.

 Rethymno city was once a bastion of the Venetians who left a mighty legacy of beatuiful old buildings.
 The large Fortezza (fortress) guards Rethymnon from the top of an imposing headland of natural beauty.